ga-wdi-lessons/rails-api/readme.md

 - Describe what an API is, and why we might use one.
 - Describe the purpose and syntax of `respond_to`
 - Make a Rails app that provides a JSON API.
-- Use an external API (via HTTParty) to gather data and utilize it in a Rails application

 ## Framing